• Share this on:

 Source: Forward in Fashion

-5. European end consumers demand convenience and transparency
+3. European end consumers shop increasingly online and demand full transparency

-• Help your buyers to offer full transparency to European end-consumers.
-Lack of regulation in the apparel industry has allowed products to be marketed as green without adequate proof that this is actually the case.
-According to consultancy Edited, this is finally starting to change because consumers are no longer tolerating this (and nor is the EU).
-Sustainability claims and goals will need to be objective and measurable in the future.
-Brands and retailers will need to set goals and provide full disclosure about the results achieved – good or bad.
+Help your buyers to offer full transparency to European end consumers.
+Lack of regulation in the apparel industry has allowed products to be marketed as green without sufficient proof.
+This is starting to change because consumers no longer tolerate this (nor does the EU).
+Sustainability goals in the coming years will need to be objective and measurable.
+Brands and retailers should set goals and provide full disclosure about results, both good and bad.

 Tips:

-• Try to expand your service to include collecting, cleaning and repairing/refurbishing second-hand apparel (post-consumer waste).
+• Try to expand your service with collection, cleaning and repairing/refurbishing of second-hand apparel (post-consumer waste).

 • Try to expand the product lifecycle by designing products that are less influenced by season or trends (timeless designs) and by using high-quality, durable materials.

 • Share your sustainable story.
-This will add value to your brand and for your buyer.
+This will add value for you and your buyer.

-Many different factors are affecting EU buyers’ sourcing strategies: geo-political stability and the climate crisis, economic growth in Europe, the after-effects of the Covid-19 pandemic, inflation, trade policies, consumer behaviour and spending patterns.
+Many different developments influence EU buyers’ sourcing strategies: from geopolitical instability and the climate crisis to economic growth in Europe, inflation, trade policies, consumer behaviour and spending patterns.
 It is always wise to take into account big economic developments in your sales strategy.
-Europe is not the only attractive market.
-Economic developments might make it more beneficial to focus on local or regional markets, or other international markets such as Asia or the US.
+Europe is not the only interesting market.
+Economic developments might make it more beneficial to focus on local, regional or other international markets, such as Asia or the US.

 Tips: